M-o-a-T/venusian/README.md

 ### Multi-site operation

-It should be possible to run more than one Venus instance on the same host, mostly thanks to systemd magic that bind-mounts the `/var/lib/venusian/NAME` directory to `/data`.
+It is possible to run more than one Venus instance on the same host, mostly thanks to systemd magic that bind-mounts the `/var/lib/venusian/NAME` directory to `/data`.

-There's one piece of common infrastructure: the MQTT server.
-Running one per Venus instance is on the TODO list.
-As soon as that's done, multi-user should Just Work.
+Venus' MQTT topics are prefixed by the output of `get-unique-id`.
+We modify this script to include the user ID, so using a single server for multiple Venus instance poses no problem.

 ## Installation